carolekoziol/recipes/docs/main_course/jambalaya.md

 		1. Heat a large pot over medium-high heat with olive oil.
 		2. Add garlic until it becomes fragrant
 		3. Add onion and bell pepper to begin to cook down.
-		4. Once the onion is translucent, add your cauliflower, broth, chicken and sausage.
+		4. Once the onion is translucent add the mushrooms.
+Cook for 2-3 minutes.
+		5. Add your cauliflower, broth, chicken and sausage.
 Mix together.
 Cover and let cook for about 5 minutes.
 		5. Add the tomatoes, tomato paste, and spices.
 Stir to incorporate.
 		6. Cover and let cook until cauliflower is tender and meats are cooked through (about 5-8 minutes).